m-schimmelpfennig/interval-merge-go/README.md

 ```shell
 make build
 ```
-this will generate an executable file `interval-merge`
+This will generate an executable file `interval-merge`

 ## Commandline Usage